-Getting a bit of fresh air and spending time in nature is a great way to boost wellbeing – and, luckily, Renfrewshire is home to so many beautiful outdoor spaces and little-known gems to enjoy while getting outside for exercise.
+Getting a bit of fresh air and spending time in nature is a great way to boost wellbeing – and, luckily, Renfrewshire is home to so many beautiful outdoor spaces and little-known gems to enjoy.

 Cycling, walking and an abundance of wildlife awaits you at Clyde Muirshiel.

 Follow the trails for 20 minutes or 2 hours and discover everything that Scotland’s largest regional park has to offer.

 According to the park’s wildlife almanac, autumn & winter is also a great time to spot migrant birds, buzzards and tawny owls!

 Paisley’s very own country park sits high above the town and boasts one of the best views in Renfrewshire.